• Skip to primary navigation

 We often use it as a 1:1 substitute.
 It slides right into recipes asking for Stracchino.

-For those looking to switch it up, this list of mascarpone alternatives might be what you need.
-This cheese doesn’t just sit back; it elevates every dish.
+For those looking to switch it up, this list of mascarpone alternatives might be what you need, plus Fontina substitutes for melty dishes.

 5 - Goat Cheese